- The Unseen Therapist

 We will be making a list of your specific events soon so it would benefit you to read and re-read the above discussion.

-Now we turn to the second step in The Personal Peace Procedure.
-Once we have identified a bothersome specific event we need to…
+Now we turn to the second part in The Personal Peace Procedure.
+Once we have identified a bothersome specific event we need to inject it into a simple process where we…

 Please read and practice this segment several times on one or more specific events.
 It is so important that I have broken it down into 3 simple phases, each of which deserves your attention.
 They are like training wheels that will eventually fall away as the process merges into one seamless routine that you can use for every specific event.